unboxed/unboxed.co/source/news/2016-02-09-event-digitalising-local-government-services.md

 <a href="http://www.eventbrite.co.uk/e/digitalising-local-government-services-tickets-21204748975?ref=ebtn" target="_blank"><img src="https://www.eventbrite.co.uk/custombutton?eid=21204748975" alt="Eventbrite - Digitalising local government services" /></a>

 With ongoing spending cuts and budgets getting tighter and tighter, it’s becoming more costly for local councils to maintain their services as they currently work.
 Shifting these services to digital reduces running costs, increases accessibility and reduces waiting and processing times.
-So what steps have to be taken to digitalise your major services?<br/>
+So what steps have to be taken to digitise your major services?<br/>
 <br/>

 # This event will help you understand:

-- Which local services to digitalise <i>first</i> for the **biggest** cost reduction
+- Which local services to digitise <i>first</i> for the **biggest** cost reduction
 - How to take services digital when you have existing long term, large providers in situ
 - How to change your culture and attitudes to become agile in a non-agile organisation<br/>
 <br/>